-As discussed, there are various types of batteries available hence, it is becomes important to learn the specifics of at least the common ones so that customers do not end up spending for a battery which actually does not match their situation or needs.
+As discussed, there are various types of batteries available; hence, it becomes important to learn the specifics of at least the common ones so that customers do not end up spending for a battery which actually does not match their situation or needs.

-- Lead Acid Batteries: known to be the first rechargeable battery which is a best option for different situations.
+Lead Acid Batteries: Known to be the first rechargeable battery which is a best option for different situations.
 They can be charged fast, have an extended life cycle with highest capacity and relatively less wastage of energy.
-However, if any form of conductor is put in their terminals they can discharge the stored energy very quickly.
+However, if any form of conductor is put in their terminals, they can discharge the stored energy very quickly.

 Absorbed Glass Mat (AGM) Batteries: This is another type of battery which became popular in the late 1980s as a sealed lead acid battery.
-The sulfuric acid is absorbed by a very fine fiberglass mat, making the battery spill-proof.
+The sulphuric acid is absorbed by a very fine fiberglass mat, making the battery spill-proof.
 AGM batteries can work very well in a low temperature and it has a low self-discharge.
-One of the main advantage of using this type of battery is that they are capable of delivering high currents on demand, it has low internal resistance, a long life expectancy, even when deep cycled and it can get charged 5 times faster than with flooded technology.
+One of the main advantages of using this type of battery is that they are capable of delivering high currents on demand, it has low internal resistance, a long life expectancy, even when deep cycled and it can get charged 5 times faster than with flooded technology.

-Factors to consider when buying a battery for solar panels :When buying a battery for solar panel it is necessary to consider 3 points to make sure that you are actually buying the right product according to your needs.
+When buying a battery for solar panel, it is necessary to consider 3 points to make sure that you are actually buying the right product according to your needs.

-- Storage capacity of a solar battery: Calculating the capacity of the battery is necessary to know how much storage capacity will be required for your home to run the solar appliances.
-To understand this you should multiply the volts (V) x the amp hours (storage capacity) and divide by 100.
+Storage capacity of a solar battery: Calculating the capacity of the battery is necessary to know how much storage capacity will be required for your home to run the solar appliances.
+To understand this, you should multiply the volts (V) x the amp hours (storage capacity) and divide by 100.
 The result will tell you how many hours a fully charged battery can store the energy.

 Life expectancy: Life expectancy of a solar battery plays a very important role.
 The efficiency of a battery depends on the number of life cycle, meaning the number of times the battery can be charged and discharged before it stops working.
-Like every battery when it loses 20% of the original capacity it will slowly reduce the working capability and become inefficient.
+Like every battery when it loses 20% of the original capacity, it will slowly reduce the working capability and become inefficient.